Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2023-05-15-Head-First-Object-Oriented-Analysis-and-Design-Book.md

 By coding to an interface, your code will work with all of the interface’s subclasses even ones that haven’t been created yet.
 Instead of your code being able to work with only one specific subclass like `BaseballPlayer` you’re able to work with the more generic `Athlete`.
 That means that your code will work with any subclass of `Athlete`, like `HockeyPlayer` or `TennisPlayer`, and even subclasses that haven’t even been designed yet 🙂.

 `Encapsulation` protect your classes from unnecessary changes.
 _Anytime you have behavior in an application that you think is likely to change, you want to move that behavior away from parts of your application that probably won’t change very frequently.
-In other words, you should always try to encapsulate what varies._ Page 226.
+In other words, you should always try to encapsulate what varies._

 Another thing to make your classes easy to change and not dependent is to have one reason to change, to achieve that you need to make your class do only one thing and do it well.